When hospice is called in, it means that in home or inpatient care will be provided for the patient and caregivers.

 - dietary consultation

-- grief counseling (for my mother and us)
+- grief support (for both my mother and for us)

 - symptom and pain management

-- volunteers (to help sit with my mom if we needed to get out for any reason)
+- hospice volunteers (to help sit with my mom in her private home if we needed to get out for any reason)

 - and there were more – I just can’t remember them all

 - The limitations that were presented to us were…

-- My mother had multiple doctors as most elderly do – hospice would only pay for one and that one doctor had to be willing to work with hospice (apparently not all do) So my mother chose her general practitioner.
+- My mother had multiple doctors as most older adults do – hospice would only pay for one and that one doctor had to be willing to work with hospice (apparently not all do).
+So my mother chose her general practitioner.

-- If my mother wanted to see any other medical professional – she could – but it would have to be paid privately.
+- If my mother wanted to see any other healthcare provider – she could – but it would have to be paid privately.

 - Hospice would not pay for all my mother’s medications.
 If the hospice doctors determined that any particular medication was no longer effective in treating the diagnosis of pulmonary fibrosis then that medication would be not covered.
 Also, my mother used prescription eye drops for her dry eye syndrome and that was not covered.

 You can read more about medications under hospice in this PDF from the Hospice Association Of America

 - The particular hospice program that we used required my mother to sign a DNR (Do Not Resuscitate form).
 Not all hospice programs do.
 This was very difficult for my mother and initially, it was the stumbling block that kept her from signing on with hospice right away.
 It took a few days for my mother to take in all that was happening but eventually, she did sign the papers.